 Lead Management Features

-CRMs are meant for lead and customer relationship management.
+CRM solutions are meant for lead and customer relationships management.
 These platforms can help you track the stage of the funnel your leads are in and also help you communicate with them.

 This would help you target your messaging better to them and convert more leads into customers.